ynorth-projects/openy_pef_gxp_sync/README.md

 ### Known issues in sync.

 1. There is an issue if class in Groupex has category set to "General" - it will not be synced and displayed at PEF.
+This is a limitation of GroupEX PRO API.

 ### Default Syncer behavior